jokilic/receptko/thoughts.md

 * On HomePage create 'Couple of lunch ideas' and randomize for lunch
 * 'Some meals from $cuisine' and 6 meals
 * Cuisine meals - Some return spaces (e.g. 'latin american')
+* Enable analysis_options.yaml and fix all possible things
+* Put all strings in some constants.dart file